 - 4.1 INE/WSA will be responsible for the administration, planning, control, and supervision of the assigned financial resources, as well as all activities related to the proper preparation and scheduling of the operation.
 The focal point at the IDB Country Office in Colombia responsible for the TC execution will be the Water and Sanitation Specialist based in COF Colombia, with a Water and Sanitation Specialist based in Headquarters serving as the alternate contact in his absence. - 4.2 The Inter-American Development Bank, through the Water and Sanitation Division and ACODAL will co-execute the TC.
 ACODAL will be responsible for executing Component 2 and the hiring of the audit for this component, while the IDB will execute the remaining components26, as requested by the Ministry of Housing, City and Territory (see Annex I) due to the experience of the two entities in the processes of strengthening utilities and the water and sanitation sector in Colombia.
 This will ensure that the commitment to the donor to execute the program efficiently is fulfilled, while strengthening the associations. - 4.3 The Bank gained important experience and knowledge while executing CO-T1457 (phase I) and will bring continuity to CO-T1772 (phase II).
 A Project Coordinating Unit (PCU) will be created, exclusively for the execution of the TC, with external consultants, and preferably with the professionals who executed phase I27, ensuring a smooth transition and capitalizing on the knowledge acquired and lessons learned; it will also receive support from the Office of Financial Management and Procurement Services for Operations (OP-FMP).
-In addition to its responsibilities under CO-T1772, the PCU will also be responsible for executing the CO-T177928.
+In addition to its responsibilities under CO-T1772, the PCU will also be responsible for executing the CO-T177928. - 4.4 The PCU will be hired directly by the IDB and will be coordinated by the IDB WSA Specialist in Colombia.
+The PCU will provide strategic guidance, oversight the implementation of Component 2 activities, and ensure that ACODAL complies with the execution requirements.

-ANDESCO will participate along with the IDB in revision of products and deliverables for Component 1, and will be in charge of their appropriation, use and dissemination.
+26 ANDESCO will participate along with the IDB in revision of products and deliverables for Component 1, and will be in charge of their appropriation, use and dissemination.

-28 The Donor approves and recognizes the efficiency of having a single UCP for the two cooperations
+The Donor approves and recognizes the efficiency of having a single UCP for the two cooperations

-25 As approved by SECO in the Credit Proposal.
+5 As approved by SECO in the Credit Proposal.

-The donor has included in the credit proposal: "The IDB will operate through the existing Project Coordination Unit (PCU) based in Colombia.
+27 The donor has included in the credit proposal: "The IDB will operate through the existing Project Coordination Unit (PCU) based in Colombia.
 Continuity in the professional excellence will be ensured by its four existing permanent professionals and a cluster of itinerant technical specialists based on technical topics.
 The PCU will be coordinated by the IDB Water and Sanitation Specialist in Colombia and is composed by four full-time PCU members and a part-time Sector Specialist.
 Also, the program will leverage the expertise of the IDB Group in different areas, including legal, finance, procurement, and project reporting".